Art (ART)

 Typically Offered: Fall.

 Course Description: An introduction to User Experience (UX) theory and User Interface (UI) design methods toward producing interactive projects from design and psychological perspectives.
 Students learn visual design fundamentals and testing using industry-standard software and hardware.
-The course also explores understanding, writing, and planning for an interactive design process, curating a visual design system, creating interactive prototypes, establishing technical constraints ,and conducting usability tests.
-Prerequisite(s): ART 129 and credit or concurrent enrollment in PSY 101.
+The course also explores understanding, writing, and planning for an interactive design process, curating a visual design system, creating interactive prototypes, establishing technical constraints, and conducting usability tests.
+Six studio hours.
+Prerequisite(s): Credit or concurrent enrollment in ART 129 and PSY 101.

 ART 345 3D Modeling and Design Processes Credits: 3